Showcase every location’s unique value with customized local landing pages

 8. Local backlinks

-Backlinks from local websites boost your location pages’ authority and improve local SEO.
-Build collaborative relationships with local influencers, businesses, and community sites, and encourage them to link to your location pages.
+Backlinks from local websites boost your local landing pages’ authority and improve local SEO.
+Build collaborative relationships with local influencers, businesses, and community sites, and encourage them to link to your local landing pages.
 You can also add backlinks from high-authority local news outlets if they cover an event or an exhibition you participate in.

 Optimizing your location pages